 About High Divide Trails

 Montana High Divide Trails is the vision of hikers, mountain bikers, horseback riders, and conservationists working together to build and protect a wide-ranging trail system along the Continental Divide between the Pintler and Scapegoat wilderness areas.
 This southwestern Montana system offers quiet trails and wilderness for everyone.

 Nine organizations are collaborating to focus on conserving wildlands and fostering an outstanding network of quiet trails for hikers, mountain bikers, runners, and horseback riders to enjoy.
 The Montana High Divide Trails partnership includes: Great Divide Cycling Team, Helena Bicycle Club - Wild Divide Chapter, Helena Outdoor Club, Helena Trail Riders, Highlands Cycling Club, Last Chance Back Country Horsemen, Mile-High Back Country Horsemen, Montana Wilderness Association, and the Prickly Pear Land Trust.

 Meeting Time & Place

 Directions: Located 40 miles southeast of Helena, in the Little Blackfoot drainage, the cabin can be reached via U.S. Highway 12, turning south onto the Little Blackfoot Road just east of Elliston.
 From this intersection, it will be approximately 16 miles to the cabin.
 It is located on the west or right side of the road, directly across from the entrance to Kading Campground.
-Google Map directions here.
+Check out the Google Maps directions here.

 We will be frontcountry, car camping near the Kading Cabin.
 There is potable water and a vault toilet at the campground.
 The crew may be able to utilize the cabin for cooking and storage but everyone will sleep in tents outside of the cabin.
 Please pack accordingly.